SmartBear/zephyr-scale-server-rest-api-scripts/custom-fields/README.md

 npm install
 ```

-Edit the file `customFields.js` to create your owns custom fields.
+Edit the file `customFields.js` to create your own custom fields.
 Look at the [TM4J api docs](https://support.smartbear.com/tm4j-server/api-docs/v1/) for more information.

 Run the following command adjusting the necessary info.
 ```